-|HST CP and Primer for Cycle 23|
+|HST Call for Proposals and HST Primer for Cycle 24|

-Cycle 22 observations will end on September 30, 2015, and Cycle 23 will extend from October 1, 2015 to September 30, 2016.
+Cycle 23 observations will end on September 30, 2016, and Cycle 24 will extend from October 1, 2016 to September 30, 2017.
 We will accept proposals for the following instruments: ACS, COS, FGS, STIS, and WFC3.

-Proposers to Cycle 23 should be aware that the instrument complement offered is subject to change.
-Please consult the Cycle 23 Announcement webpage for up-to-date information on the status of HST instrumentation.
+Proposers to Cycle 24 should be aware that the instrument complement offered is subject to change.
+Please consult the Cycle 24 Announcement webpage for up-to-date information on the status of HST instrumentation.

 • The budget categories for Regular Archival proposals (including Theory and Calibration) are no longer required, removing the Small and Medium categories used for planning purposes in previous cycles.
 See Section 3.4 for further details.
 Proposers should still provide a Management plan as described in Section 9.7.

-• Joint HST-NRAO Proposals will continue in Cycle 23, allowing proposers to request time on both HST and NRAO facilities in a single proposal.
+• Joint HST-NRAO Proposals will continue in Cycle 24, allowing proposers to request time on both HST and NRAO facilities in a single proposal.
 For a joint HST-NRAO proposal to be successful, the project must be fundamentally of a multi-wavelength nature and must require all proposed observations to meet the science goals.
 Proposers should take special care to justify both the scientific and technical reasons for all observations included in their joint proposal.
 Proposers must always check whether appropriate archival data exist, and provide clear scientific and technical justification for any new observations of previously observed targets.
 Further details are given in Section 3.9.

 • We remind users that an extensive catalog of High-Level Science Products (HLSPs) is hosted on the MAST archive HLSP webpage, including imaging and spectroscopic atlases of many classes of astronomical object.
 HLSPs are community-contributed, fully-processed images and spectra that are ready for scientific analysis.
 The HLSP catalog is a useful resource for preparing new proposals.
 In addition, agreeing to provide new HLSPs back to MAST can increase a proposal’s scientific value and hence its chance of success (this is a requirement for Treasury GO and Legacy AR Proposals).